-At Owen, learning is an active experience.
+At Vanderbilt learning is an active experience.
 You will have access to wide array of hands-on activities, including industry-focused immersion experiences, conferences, career treks, case competitions, entrepreneurial opportunities and more.

 We encourage you to explore the many ways students are involved in “learning by doing."